BrianAronson/easyPSID/README.md

         out_direc="C:/PSID/renamed Files",
     )

-If users desire all of the PSID .zip files, unzipped files, and .rds files to be in the same directory, this code can be simplified to just:

-    library(easyPSID)
-    setwd("C:/PSID/Zip Files")
-    unzip_all_files()
-    convert_to_rds()
-    rename_fam_vars()

 ##Installation

+This package can be directly installed via CRAN with:
+    install.packages("easyPSID")

-Installing this package can be done with the following two lines:
+Alternatively, newest versions of this package can be installed with:

-    library(devtools)
-    install_github("BrianAronson/easyPSID")
+    devtools::install_github("BrianAronson/easyPSID")

 However, prior to working with the easyPSID package, users will need to have already downloaded Packaged PSID data for the years that they wish to work with from https://simba.isr.umich.edu/.
-PSID's packaged data can only be accessed by loading this URL and navigating through the following tabs: Data-    Packaged Data-    Main and Supplemental Studies.
+PSID's packaged data can only be accessed by loading this URL and navigating through the following tabs: Data=> Packaged Data=> Main and Supplemental Studies.

 ##Function Overview